Creamy Vegan Potato Broccoli Casserole (Gluten-Free)

 Instructions

-2. In a small pot or pan, sauté the onion and garlic in some vegetable broth for a few minutes.
+2. In a small pot or pan, sauté the onion and garlic in some vegetable broth for a few minutes until fragrant.
 Then, place together with all of the sauce ingredients into your blender jar and blend until smooth.

 5. Repeat as many times as necessary (depending on how small or large your baking dish is).
 Finish with a hefty layer of sauce, then cover your pan and bake for around 50-60 minutes, leaving it uncovered for the last 5-10 minutes.